mkmathur/Projects/README.md

 **Collatz Conjecture** - Start with a number *n > 1*.
 Find the number of steps it takes to reach one using the following process: If *n* is even, divide it by 2.
 If *n* is odd, multiply it by 3 and add 1.

-**Sorting** - Implement two types of sorting algorithms: Merge sort and bubble sort.
+**Sorting** - Implement two types of sorting algorithms: Merge sort and quick sort.

 **Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given *n* points in metric space, find a pair of points with the smallest distance between them.